rubenlb99/SimplestOTJava/README.md

 # SimplestOTJava
-A SimplesOT light version in Java
+A SimplestOT light version in Java